 Ken was the first to use the restorative process of burning the prairie areas in the early spring before plant growth began, in order to remove thatch and unwanted woody species.
 He was the first to use a wood chip mulch on the trails to prevent erosion and improve walking conditions.

-Ken Avery was a long-time member of The Friends of Wild Flower Garden, contributing to The Fringed Gentian™, serving on the Board of Directors and serving as President 1966 - 1968.
+Ken Avery was a long-time member of The Friends of Wild Flower Garden, joining in 1961, contributing to The Fringed Gentian™, serving on the Board of Directors and serving as President 1966 - 1968.

 Ken's philosophy of maintaining the Garden was best expressed in this statement: "In regular gardens it is desirable that it appears that man has been there and done his work.
 In our Wildflower Garden the ideal is that it appears that the present viewer is the first person to see the area."
 (Oct.
 12, 1976, letter of Ken Avery to Gordon Morrison, Coordinator of Environmental Ed at Minneapolis Park and Recreation Board).